Discovery Arts

 The Cherese Mari Laulhere Foundation has made possible the purchase of a Continuous Venovenous Hemodialysis Pump for the pediatric unit at Miller’s Children Hospital at Long Beach Memorial, Nasal Dysplasia Research at Children’s Hospital of Orange County (CHOC), distribution of Blood Donor Educational Pamphlets for a national Cord Blood Program, and the purchase of new equipment, supplies and facilities improvement for the Tichenor Orthopedic Clinic for Children.
 Gifts have also been made to PAWS, Miller Children’s Abuse and Intervention Center, Boys and Girls Clubs of America, Kettering Elementary School (where Cherese and her brother Todd went) and Olive Crest Homes & Services for Abused Children.

-Most recently, we are proud to tell you that she has helped us begin a new program in Springfield, Missouri along with our programs at Miller Children’s Hospital, Jonathan Jaques Children’s Cancer Center at Millers and Children’s Hospital of Orange County.
-We are also so happy to report that many more lives will be helped with by “The Cherese Mari Laulhere Imaging Center " and " The Cherese Mari Laulhere Birthing Center” located in the new hospital at the Miller Children's Hospital in Long Beach.
+Most recently, we are proud to tell you that she has helped Discovery Arts begin a new program in Springfield, Missouri along with our programs at Miller Children’s Hospital, Jonathan Jaques Children’s Cancer Center at Millers and Children’s Hospital of Orange County.
+We are also so happy to report that many more lives will be helped by “The Cherese Mari Laulhere Imaging Center " and " The Cherese Mari Laulhere Birthing Center” located in the new hospital at the Miller Children's Hospital in Long Beach.

 Cherese always said, "I want to make a difference in this world, no matter how small."
 She told some people during her trip that she wanted to help make a difference in the lives of less fortunate children.